 For starters, the learning curve for LaTeX is so sharp that it’s horrifying to some.
 Just adding figures and tables in LaTeX alone could take you hours to master.
 While Microsoft Word seems to have conquered the learning curve issue, it becomes extremely slow and bloating when you write longer content, especially those who require versatile formats.
 You may find yourself waiting for 2 minutes for a large doc to open!

-I’m comfortable with what I’m using now, why would I change to a markdown editor?
+I’m comfortable with what I’m using for academic writing now, why would I change to markdown writing?

 When you need to write a lot, and for various purposes, such as emails, papers, online articles, etc., like most scholars and students, it takes you forever to just adjust the format of your work to where it belongs.

-Come to think of it, you first need to remove the original format of your work, since the Microsoft Word format doesn’t really fit everywhere, and then you need to add all the formats again to make it look good in emails, papers or websites.
-What a good way to waste your valuable time!
+Come to think of it, you first need to remove the original format of your writing, since the format you use (such as Word) doesn’t really fit everywhere, and then you need to add all the formats again to make it look good in emails, papers or websites.
+What a good way to waste your time!

 Things are really different when you switch to markdown plain text writing.

-Markdown editors such as Inspire Writer allows you to export your writing to various format, HTML, txt, PDF, DOCX, and many more, with just 2 single clicks:
+Markdown editors such as Inspire Writer allows you to export your writing (including academic writing) to various format, HTML, txt, PDF, DOCX, and many more, with just 2 single clicks:

 - Choose what format you want your content to be in,